SentinelDataHubOWC/documentation/new-component-step-by-step.md

 **Gulp**

-helps automation of time-consuming tasks in development workflow.
+Gulp helps automation of time-consuming tasks in development workflow.
 It is a Node.js task manager used mainly for: - Minification and concatenation of Javascript and CSS files - CSS and Javascript preprocessing and validation - Image optimization - Unit testing

-The philosophy of gulp is code over configurations
+The philosophy of gulp is code over configurations.

 **OData**